 If any provision of this initiative, or the application of any provision of this initiative to any person, office, or circumstance, is held to be unconstitutional, the remainder of this initiative and the application of its provision to any person, office, or circumstance, shall not be affected by the holding.

-SECTION 3735.
-Effective Date.

-This initiative takes effect at 12:01 a.m. on January 1, 2026.
+SECTION 31.
+Effective date - applicability.
+(1) Except as otherwise provided in subsection (2) of this section, this act takes effect at 12:01 a.m. on January 1, 2026.